zagto/zagtOS/README.md

 ```

 ### VritualBox

+(currently not working due to hard dependency on TSC deadline mode which is not available in VirtualBox)

 For VirtualBox, additional setup of the VM is required.
 The Paravirtualization type needs to be set to `minimal`, and for the DebugBridge to work, the serial port COM1 needs to be bound to TCP port 30000.
 The script currently assumes the VM is called `Test`.
 On launch it coverts the `disk.img` to `disk.vdi` which can be added to the VM.

 ## Third Party Software